misaz/Nuvoton8051ProgrammingLib/README.md

 Nuvoton's ICPCLK <------> GPIO3 (pin #5) on Raspberry Pi
 Nuvoton's ICPDAT <------> GPIO4 (pin #7) on Raspberry Pi
 ```

+> :warning: Note that you must diconnect any 5V power suply when connected to Raspberry Pi and power Nuvoton only by 3.3V max.
+Otherwise you burn your Raspberry Pi.

 If you want to use it do following:
 1) Copy library to your project (contents of src folder).